 When a dental patient stops coming to the office for regular exams, sometimes a dental practice will put him or her on inactive status.
-If the practice fills with patients, the inactive ones might not be able to reserve their spots as patients when they are ready to resume regular dental exams.
-Sometimes insurance coverage may change, as well, or it can be lost.
-If a patient loses dental coverage from changing jobs after not having a dental visit for a long time, dental problems may have grown worse, except now the inactive patient who wishes to become active again has no insurance coverage to pay for treatment.
-It is best to maintain active patient status with a dental practitioner so you can continue getting good care on a regular basis, hopefully while you have insurance to help cover the costs.
+If the practice fills with patients, the inactive ones might not be able to reserve their spots.
+It is best to maintain active patient status with a dental practitioner.
+This is so you can continue getting good care on a regular basis.

-Any orthodontist in Centerville will support recommendations like these to protect your teeth during and after treatment with braces.
+Dr. Sam King will support recommendations like these to protect your teeth during and after treatment with braces.
 Proper preventive care helps to keep problems away while maintaining strong, healthy teeth during and after the placement of braces for corrective realignment.
-Check out orthodontic treatment Fairborn practitioners offer for more information about preserving your teeth.
+Check out orthodontic treatment Fairborn practitioners offer more information about preserving your teeth.

 When looking for an orthodontist in Centerville, don’t forget to contact King Orthodontics, because we offer a wide variety of options.
-In addition to Invisalign Teen braces, our orthodontist will be able to provide Invisalign pictures to help you see what your teeth will look like in the future.
+Drs.
+King will be able to provide Invisalign pictures to help you see what your teeth will look like in the future.

 Why Should I Visit the Dentist During My Treatment?